tijnstolwijk/boomernieuws/README.md

 $ archiveringsdienst read 1723754183 101
 ```

-Archiveringsdienst will look to the most recent recorded timestamp for the given timestamp
+Archiveringsdienst will look to the most recent recorded timestamp for the given timestamp.
-if the page is not present in this timestamp it looks to the timestamps before it
+If the page is not present in this timestamp it looks to the timestamps before it
 until it finds it.